KagamiDigital/salt-asset-manager/README.md

 ## Introduction

-The asset manager repository is a starter pack for Salt asset managers.
+This repository is a starter pack for non-custodial service providers on Salt accounts.
+We call this being a "wallet butler".
 By using our software, you can propose transactions to Salt accounts where you are an authorized signer.
 Instructions are for testnet access.
 Production access is available on request.